Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Introduction

 Given a measure space on which one has a Laplacian it is natural to study the spectrum.
 As the measure space becomes more complicated this task can become very difficult.
 On fractal spaces such as the Sierpinski gasket and carpet this problem has been extensively studied \cite{S,BB99,BBKT,K,K03}.
 For finitely ramified self-similar highly symmetric fractals a complete spectral analysis is possible although rather complicated, see \cite{eigen1,eigen2} and references therein.
-Moreover, it is possible to extend this kind of spectral analysis to finitely ramified fractafolds, that is to metric measure spaces that have local charts from open sets of a reference fractal.
-This is one way of obtaining new examples from old, including isospectral fractafolds, see \cite{S,RS-AT}.
-The projective limit construction provides yet another way of controllably obtaining new measure spaces and in this paper we examine how the spectral data transfers to the limit.
+Moreover, it is possible to extend this kind of spectral analysis to finitely ramified fractafolds, that is to metric measure spaces that have local charts from open sets of a reference fractal as opposed to $\mathbb{R}^{d}$.
+This is one way of obtaining new examples from old, including isospectral fractafolds, see \cite{S,Sf,IRS,RS-AT}.
+The projective limit construction provides yet another way of controllably obtaining new measure spaces and in this paper we examine how the spectral data transfers to the limit space from the base space.

 The main goal of this paper is an understanding of the spectrum of a class of Laplacians.
-We have found that working in terms of the associated Dirichlet form to be more straight forward.
-This is particularly noticeable in Definition \ref{def:ei}.
-Where the domain of a Dirichlet form is much easier to write down than the domain of the corresponding Laplacian.
+We have found it more straight forward to work in terms of the associated Dirichlet forms.
+This is particularly noticeable in Definition \ref{def:DF}, where the domain of a Dirichlet form is easier to describe than the domain of the corresponding Laplacian.

-As we discuss in the final section of this paper, the projective limit construction can produce many connected fractals which are isospectral to a given fractal string (see \cite{LvF} and references therein).
-Which makes it possible to ask which fractal strings then correspond to connected fractals on which there are heat kernel estimates for a diffusion process.
-However, answering this question is beyond the scope of this paper.
-Determining heat kernel estimates on fractal spaces has a long tradition (see for instance, \cite{Ba98,Ba03,Ba04,BCG,Steinhurst2011} and an extensive review in \cite{G}).
+We discuss in the final section of this paper how the projective limit construction can produce connected fractals which are isospectral to a given fractal string (see \cite{LvF} and references therein).
+This makes it possible to make a connection between Laplacians and spectra on fractal strings and on connected fractals in a natural way.
+Determining heat kernel estimates for Laplacians on fractal spaces has a long tradition but actual analysis of heat kernels on specific fractals is beyond the scope of this paper (for references most relevant to our work see instance, \cite{ABKT,BV1,BV2,Ba03,Ba04,BCG,BGK,BK,Steinhurst2013,G}).
 For example Laakso spaces have Gaussian heat kernel estimates while Sierpinski gasket-like fractals have sub-Gaussian estimates often depending on geometric conditions.